karriereat/php-code-quality/README.md

 ### [phpmd/phpmd](https://github.com/phpmd/phpmd)

-Currently used for php mess detection
+Currently used for php mess detection.
-Runs the defined ruleset on all files in `src` directory
+Runs the defined ruleset on all files in `src` directory.

 ## Installation